-The degree to which the action may establish a precedent for future actions with significant effects or represents a decision in principle about a future consideration.
-A determination of nonregulated status of TwinLink[TM] Cotton would not establish a precedent for future actions with significant effects or represent a decision in principle about a future decision.
+The degree to which the action may establish a precedent for future actions with 6. significant effects or represents a decision in principle about a future consideration.
+A determination of nonregulated status of Event T303-3 would not establish a precedent for future actions with significant effects or represent a decision in principle about a future decision.
 Similar to past regulatory requests reviewed and approved by APHIS, a determination of nonregulated status will be based upon an independent determination on whether an organism is unlikely to pose a plant pest risk pursuant to the regulatory requirements of 7 CFR part 340.
 Each petition that APHIS receives is specific to a particular GE organism and undergoes this independent review to determine if the regulated article poses a plant pest risk.
-Under the authority of the plant pest provisions of the Plant Protection Act and 7 CFR Part 340, APHIS has issued regulations for the safe development and use of GE organisms.
-As required by 7 CFR 340.6, APHIS must respond to petitioners who request a determination of the regulated status of GE organisms, including GE plants such as TwinLink[TM] Cotton.
-When a petition for nonregulated status is submitted, APHIS must make a determination if the GE organism is unlikely to pose a plant pest risk.
-If APHIS determines based on its Plant Pest Risk Assessment that the genetically engineered organism is unlikely to pose a plant pest risk, the genetically engineered organism is no longer subject to the plant pest provisions of the Plant Protection Act and 7 CFR part 340.
+Under the authority of the plant pest provisions of the Plant Protection Act and 7 CFR part 340, APHIS has issued regulations for the safe development and use of GE organisms.
+As required by 7 CFR 340.6, APHIS must respond to petitioners who request a determination of the regulated status of GE organisms, including GE plants such as Event T303-3.
+When a request for an extension of nonregulated status is submitted, APHIS must make a determination if the GE organism is similar to an antecedent organism which has previously been determined to be unlikely to pose a plant pest risk.
+If APHIS determines based on its Plant Pest Risk

+Assessment of the antecedent organism that the genetically engineered organism identified in the extension request is unlikely to pose a plant pest risk, the genetically engineered organism is no longer subject to the plant pest provisions of the Plant Protection Act and 7 CFR part 340.
 APHIS regulations at 7 CFR part 340, which were promulgated pursuant to authority granted by the Plant Protection Act, as amended (7 United States Code (U.S.C.)
 7701-7772), regulate the introduction (importation, interstate movement, or release into the environment) of certain GE organisms and products.
 A GE organism is considered a regulated article if the donor organism, recipient organism, vector, or vector agent used in engineering the organism belongs to one of the taxa listed in the regulation (7 CFR 340.2) and is also considered a plant pest.
 A GE organism is also regulated under Part 340 when APHIS has reason to believe that the GE organism may be a plant pest or APHIS does not have information to determine if the GE organism is unlikely to pose a plant pest risk.
 A person may petition the agency that a particular regulated article is unlikely to pose a plant pest risk, and, therefore, is no longer regulated under the plant pest provisions of the Plant Protection Act or the regulations at 7 CFR 340.
 The petitioner is required to provide information under § 340.6(c)(4) related to plant pest risk that the agency may use to determine whether the regulated article is unlikely to present a greater plant pest risk than the unmodified organism.
+A person may also request that APHIS extend a determination of nonregulated status to other organisms under § 340.6(e)(2).
+Such a request shall include information to establish the similarity of the antecedent organism and the regulated articles in question.
 A GE organism is no longer subject to the regulatory requirements of 7 CFR part 340 or the plant pest provisions of the Plant Protection Act when APHIS determines that it is unlikely to pose a plant pest risk.